serafinmaciej/ScalaConsultants.github.io/_posts/2014-07-21-developing-your-first-galaxy-gear-app.markdown

 	}
 ~~~

 onReceive method is fired every time Android device receives data from Gear.
 You can even create a simple 'switch' here, using String or JSON objects.
 In the code above we have the easiest example - smartphone receives data from Gear and displays it as Toast notification.
-Simple as that...
+As simple as that...

 Wait, what if you want to send data from host-side to Gear?
 It's not explained in the tutorial app, but don't worry - I'm here to show you.